 A thing, for the purpose of the Internet of Things, can be a variety of objects or devices such as heart monitor, built in sensors in a vehicle, and more.
 Essentially, to be a thing, the object only needs to have an IP address associated with it as well as the capability of transferring data over a network.

 The IoT is starting to really change the way that CRE operates.
 More specifically, it has allowed managers, tenants, and even owners to have more control over their various operations of a unit or building.
 This has increased the focus on the creation and design of intelligent buildings that are not only architecturally designed to maximize efficiency, but also employ the latest technology.
 These buildings, along with the IoT have created a type of property that is very different in the market.
 Prior to the IoT, spaces could only be differentiated by their location, size, and layout but now it is much bigger than that.

 How This Changes Things for Property Managers and Owners

 This improvement in technology creates more detail and ability to evaluate their properties.
 They can keep a closer eye on not only the things that happen to the space but also determine the potential of the property.
 For investors, this gives you better operating data to provide so that properties can be properly evaluated in terms of risk and investment options and potential.
 Owners of these properties will be able to better manage their operating costs in areas such as energy, repairs, maintenance, waste, and any other administrative costs.
 As a result, these types of properties will become more competitive in the market and more sought after.
-This added control takes a lot of the risk that can be associated with these types of properties will be lessened and CRE businesses can have better results as well.
+This added control takes away a lot of the risk that can be associated with these types of properties and CRE brokerages can have better results as well.